Matthew Ashton

 What is subsidence?

-The definition of subsidence is the gradual sinking of the earth’s surface beneath or around the property, which can be caused by various factors.
+Subsidence is defined as the gradual sinking of the earth’s surface beneath or around a property, which can be caused by many different factors.

 Most common places for subsidence to occur in the UK

-The most common place for subsidence to occur in the UK is in the South-East, including, London properties which are especially renowned for being high subsidence areas.
-Also, islands such as the Isle of White and any coastal town in the UK.
+The most common place for subsidence to occur in the UK is in the southeast, including London properties, which are especially renowned for being high subsidence areas.
+It is also common on islands such as the Isle of Wight, and in British coastal towns.

 What is the difference between subsidence, landslip, settlement, and heave?

-The impact of ground movements such as subsidence, landslip, settlement, and heave on a property can be significant.
+Ground movements like subsidence, landslip, settlement, and heave can have a big impact on a property.
 If the ground movements are large enough, they can cause damage to structures on the property, as well as to the property itself.

-Before we deep dive into subsidence, it is important to take a look at the types of ground movements.
+Before we deep-dive into subsidence, let’s look at the different types of ground movements.

 Settlement